enspirit/yourbackendisbroken.dev/tuto-steps/step-0/index.md

 ```
 $ mkdir yourbackendisbroken
 $ cd yourbackendisbroken
-$ docker -p 8080:80 -v $PWD:/yourbackendisbroken run yourbackendisbroken/tutorial
+$ docker run -it --pull-always \
+  -p 3000:3000 \
+  -p 8080:80 \
+  -v $PWD:/ybib \
+  enspirit/yourbackendisbroken
 ```

-Keep a browser open with this website, and the docker shell next to it.
-Move from step to step as you progress.
+After running the command, you should be greeted by `webspicy`.
+The tutorial is now running on http://127.0.0.1:8080/, where some API logs are also served.

 ## Clone the github repository